 The following table shows what each type of policy controls, and to what products each applies:

 |Policy type||Controls||Applies to|

-Viewing and changing the LiveUpdate Content policy that is applied to a client group
+View and change the LiveUpdate Content policy that is applied to a client group

-LiveUpdate Content policies are applied to groups and to all locations in groups.
+The Endpoint Protection Manager applies LiveUpdate Content policies to groups and to all locations in groups.
 Therefore, the policy does not appear with other policies under locations in the console.

 To view and change the LiveUpdate Content policy that is applied to a group

 - In the console, click Policies > LiveUpdate.